rhythm199/react-debounce/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npx json-server --watch -p 3333 db.json`

+Run the following command to start the server and serve the data in `db.json`:

 ### `npm test`

 Launches the test runner in the interactive watch mode.\